kusor/triton-kbmapi/docs/index.md

 #### GetToken (GET /pivtokens/:guid)

-Gets the public info for a specific token.
+Gets the public info for a specific pivtoken.
 Only the public fields are returned.

 Example request: